jameslvdb/jameslvdb.github.io/coursework.md

 ## In Progress

+### Computer and Network Security (CSCE 465)
+Fundamental concepts and principles of computer security, operating system and network security, secret key and public key cryptographic algorithms, hash functions, authentication, firewalls and intrusion detection systems, IPSec and VPN, wireless and web security.

+### Computer-Human Interaction (CSCE 436)
+Comprehensive study of the Computer-Human Interaction (CHI) area; includes history and importance of CHI; CHI design theories; modeling of computer users and interfaces; empirical techniques for task analysis and interface design;
+styles of interaction and future directions of CHI including hypermedia and computer-supported collaborative work.

+### Senior Capstone Design (CSCE 482)
+Project-based course to develop system integration skills for solving real-world problems in computer science; significant team software project that integrates advanced concepts across computer science specializations; projects require design, implementation, documentation and demonstration, as well as design methodology, management process and teamwork.

+## Completed

 ### Artificial Intelligence (CSCE 420)
 Fundamental concepts and techniques of intelligent systems; representation and interpretation of knowledge on a computer; search strategies and control; active